TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-07-27-how-to-switch-from-yaml-xml-configs-to-php-today-with-migrify.md

 ---
 id: 271
-title: "How to Switch from YAML/XML Configs to PHP Today with Migrify"
+title: "How to Switch from YAML/XML Configs to PHP Today with Symplify"
 perex: |
     In [previous post](/blog/2020/07/16/10-cool-features-you-get-after-switching-from-yaml-to-php-configs/), we looked 10 reasons to switch from YAML to PHP configs.
 Still asking *why*?
 I dare you to [disagree with 1 reason there](/blog/2020/07/16/10-cool-features-you-get-after-switching-from-yaml-to-php-configs/).
     <br><br>